Sample Changer Manual

 (Table of Contents)

-Once the baskets containing samples have been loaded into the sample changer the SCs should be controlled using the MxCuBe beam-line control GUI available on all the ESRF MX Group beam-lines.
+Once the baskets containing samples have been loaded into the sample changer the SCs should be controlled using the mxCuBE beam-line control GUI available on all the ESRF MX Group beam-lines.
 Important: The experimental hutch session of SPEC must also be running.
-If it is not then the elements of the MxCube GUI will show in red.
-Samples are loaded/unloaded using the SC buttons found in the sample changer section of the "Collect" tab while they are centered in the X-ray beam using either the '3-click Centring' or (when it is available) the "Autocentring" buttons in the "Hutch" tab.
-Data collection can then be launched using fields in the "Collect" tab of the GUI or using the DNA software currently under development.
+If it is not then the elements of the mxCuBE GUI will show in red.
+Samples are loaded/unloaded using the SC buttons found in the sample changer section of the "Collect" tab while they are centered in the X-ray beam using either the '3-click Centring' or the "Autocentring" buttons in the "Hutch" tab.
+Data collection can then be launched using fields in the "Collect" tab of the GUI or using the EDNA software.

-To select a sample for loading one simply chooses the relevant basket and sample positions (this must be done sequentially - i.e basket position followed by sample position) using the buttons available.
+• by using the top part of the sample changer brick : choose the relevant basket and sample positions (this must be done sequentially - i.e basket position followed by sample position) using the buttons available.
 To load a sample click 'load'.
 To unload a sample click 'unload'!
+The previous sample will have to unmounted first by pressing the button "Unmount Sample"

 Note: As mentioned above, the goniometer head that must be used in conjunction with the SCs is equipped with a SmartMagnet.
 This detects whether a sample is mounted on the goniometer head or not and the Load/Unload button changes accordingly.
 It is therefore impossible to request a sample load if there is a sample already loaded or to request an unload when there is no sample mounted.